alanjcfs/scheduler/README.md

 User tasks

-1. To obtain a list of schedules for an activity:
+To get Schedules for an activity:

     GET "/activities/123/schedules"

-2. To obtain a schedule information (the nesting is shallow, there is always one unique schedule so we don't need to have the activity\_id, but we do include the activity information):
+To obtain a schedule information (the nesting is shallow, there is always one unique schedule so we don't need to have the activity\_id, but we do include the activity information):

     GET "/schedules/123"

-3. Sometimes a schedule is not available, but can be viewed.
+Sometimes a schedule is not available, but can be viewed.
 To know whether it is available or not, check `response["schedule"]["available"]`.

 ### Creating a booking

+To create a Booking:

 POST to "/bookings" with